IanMercer/pi-sniffer/README.md

 # pi-sniffer
 This project is a simple sniffer for Bluetooth LE on Raspberry Pi and sender to MQTT.
 It uses the built-in BlueZ libraries and Bluetooth antenna on a Raspberry Pi (W or 3+) to scan for nearby BLE devices.
 It reports all BLE devices found and their received signal strength (RSSI) to an MQTT endpoint.
+It applies a simple Kalman filter to smooth the RSSI values.

 # applications
 * Detect cell phones entering your home, garden, barn, ...